Lgueg28/ai3202/Assignment5/README.md

 My Epsilon Value for my solution listed above was 0.5 (See Above)

 ####Solution for epsilon 2:
-Same epsilon == 0.5 solution, but there were slightly different utilities
+Same solution as when epsilon equaled 2, but there were slightly different utilities
 ```
 Node: [7, 0] Utility: 3.33
 Node: [7, 1] Utility: 3.70